Skip to main content

 A data lakehouse is a unified data architecture that combines the advantages of a data warehouse and a data lake.
 It provides high-performance, affordable, and governance-friendly storage space for various data types.

-Unlike a data warehouse, a data lakehouse can store semi-structured and unstructured data for machine learning purposes.
-Additionally, the data lakehouse architecture consists of SQL analytics tools that business managers use for reporting and extracting actionable insights.
+Unlike a data warehouse, a data lakehouse can store all types of semi-structured and unstructured data for machine learning purposes.
+Additionally, the data lakehouse architecture consists of SQL and other analytics tools that you can use for reporting and extracting actionable insights.

 What are the key features of a data lakehouse?